 Apply Modge Podge

 Flip a plate upside down.
-Apply a thick coat of Mod Podge to the flat circle in the center bottom of the plate.
-Apply the adhesive right up to the edge of the circle.Continue to 7 of 9 below.
+Apply a thick coat of Mod Podge or other adhesive to the flat circle in the center bottom of the plate.
+Apply the adhesive right up to the edge of the circle.Continue to 6 of 8 below.

 Place one of your paper circles onto the Mod Podge, pattern side down.
 Smooth it out with your fingers to remove any bubbles.
 If you find that any bubbles are appearing, just press them toward the edges of the paper until they disappear.
-(You can check for bubbles by flipping the plate over and looking through the glass.Continue to 8 of 9 below.
+(You can check for bubbles by flipping the plate over and looking through the glass.Continue to 7 of 8 below.

 Layer Modge Podge